Goldielockz30/saas-blueprint/README.md

 > 🔐 **Important:** This boilerplate includes a Git hook system that automatically blocks commits containing secrets like `.env`, `.env.local`, or `secrets.toml`.
 > The hook is auto-installed by `activate-pre-commit`, which runs during setup via `setup-local-boilerplate.sh`.
-> I never push `.env` to git, all keys are stored using doppler secrets management using `env.enc` as the local fallback.
+> I never push `.env` to git, all keys are stored using doppler secrets management with `env.enc` as the local fallback.

 ---